*** NEW TOPIC

 Step 2.
 The setup dialog will appear next.
-Type something descriptive for the Data Source Name (such as "Sage 300 ERP Data"), then click the Create button (in the Database box).
-Type in the address of the server where the Sage 300 ERP data is located and select the appropriate Transport Hint (we suggest you get help from your Sage Qualified Installer for this step).
+Type something descriptive for the Data Source Name (such as "Sage 300 Data"), then click the Create button (in the Database box).
+Type in the address of the server where the Sage 300 data is located and select the appropriate Transport Hint (we suggest you get help from your Sage Qualified Installer for this step).

 Step 3.
 Click the Get DSN List button.
 If a list of data source names appears in the Data Source Name option just above this button, select the desired data source, then go to step 13.
 If the Data Source Name option appears greyed out, go to Step 7.